blebelo/fitnessapp/README.md

 # 📘 Graduate Program Front-End Project

 This project was developed as part of a graduate program assessment.
-It showcases front-end development skills through form handling, basic navigation, and API integration.
+It showcases front-end development skills through form handling, basic navigation, and API integration and state management.

+**NutriSync** is a platform that connects trainers and clients by syncing personalized meal plans from trainer to client.

 ## 🔧 Tech Stack